Volver a Noticias

 Segment Analysis

-The strongest price appreciation has been in the three-to-five-year-old segment, which represents the sweet spot for small fleet operators and owner-operators seeking reliable trucks with remaining warranty coverage.
+The strongest price appreciation has been in the three-to-five-year-old segment, which represents the sweet spot for small flota operators and owner-operators seeking reliable trucks with remaining warranty coverage.
 Day cab configurations have seen even higher appreciation at 18% year-over-year, driven by demand from construction and regional haul operators.
 Trucks equipped with automated manual transmissions command a premium of $5,000 to $8,000 over comparable manual transmission units.

 Market Outlook